transcelerate/ddf-sdr-api/src/TransCelerate.SDR.Core/TransCelerate.SDR.Core.md

 ##### Summary

-Resposne Helper When there is a Internal server error
+Response helper when there is an internal server error

 ##### Returns